impact-space/app/README.md

 A special thanks to [ProgCode](https://progcode.org) for their support in making this project possible.

-## License

-This project is licensed under the GNU Lesser General Public License v3.0.
-See the [LICENSE](LICENSE) file for more information.

 ## Getting Started

 1. Clone the repository to your local machine.